matsbror/wasm-microservice/README.md

 The default makefile assumes building in a cross-compilation environment.
 The instructions below is for when you are building them directly on the target host.

 The regular cc compiler on the Jetson Nano on Ubuntu 18.04 is too old so we had to install a new gcc version 12.3 which is going to be used in the building process.

+Most likely sqs trigger will cause problem, so comment out all references to sqs in `containerd-shim-spin/Cargo.toml` and in `containerd-shim-spin/src/engine.rs`.

 ```bash
 git clone git@github.com:spinkube/containerd-shim-spin.git